wjohnsto/tsconfig-lint/README.md

 You can use this library as either a CLI or in a node script.
 It follows a similar format to the [atom-typescript](https://github.com/TypeStrong/atom-typescript/blob/master/docs/tsconfig.md) plugin:

-0. You provide a path to a directory containing a tsconfig.json
+0. You provide a path to a directory containing a tsconfig.json file
   - You can also provide the full path to a `.json` file that contains a `files` or `filesGlob` property along with your tslint rules.
 0. You specify a `files` pattern in your tsconfig.json
 0. You specify a `lintOptions` property in your tsconfig.json that contains your tslint rules.
-  - If you do not specify `lintOptions`, the default tslint rules will be used.
+  - If you do not specify `lintOptions`, the default tslint rules will be used

+You can also put your tslint rules in a separate file.
+By default, tsconfig-lint will look for `tslint.json` (you can override the name if needed).
+If the file is found, then:
+ * the rules defined in it will be used
+ * lintOptions will be ignored

 ### Using the CLI
 ```shell